ICIQ/iciq.github.io/_posts/2016-05-26-2016-summer-study-on-quantum-optics-II.md

 - More resources:
     - [Atomic Physics course by Prof. Ivan Deutsch](http://info.phys.unm.edu/~ideutsch/Classes/Phys531F11/index.htm) (lecture videos, notes and homeworks are all available in the link)
+    - A book, if you wish, as shown in the photo above by our friend [Yuan-Yu Jau](http://cquic.unm.edu/member/yuan.yu.jau/) and others on Optical Pumping featured with simulation demo codes and detailed analysis.
     - A handful of classical papers to be updated here later.

 - Discussion forum: [see this channel](https://disqus.com/home/channel/quantumoptics) I created recently.